 The design process is being jointly led by the City in partnership with the Design Committee, which includes representatives of the Wayzata Conservancy, Heritage Preservation Board, Wayzata Historical Society, consultant New History, educational programming stakeholders, and community members.
-The Committee has met frequently since October and has provided valuable input to the design team on the layout and programming of the building.
 The Schematic Design phase was completed on February 14, 2022 and the Design Documents are currently underway.

 Design Review Committee conducted 7 meetings from October 2021 to February 2022 to select architect and complete the schematic design

 Community Meeting - Tuesday, March 15, 4:30 - 6:00 pm, Wayzata City Hall, 600 Rice St E (a sharable flyer is linked below)

 Heritage Preservation Board Review - Thursday, March 31, 5:00 pm